yishaiharniv/yishaiHarniv-Isracard/README.md

 files:

-Data.controller.js - the anguarJS controller in Scripts folder HomeController.cs - in controllers folder
+Data.controller.js - the anguarJS controller in Scripts folder.

+HomeController.cs - in controllers folder.

-GitHubOwnerModel.cs , GithubResponseModel.cs , GithutItemModel.cs - for parse json from API  - in Models folder
+GitHubOwnerModel.cs , GithubResponseModel.cs , GithutItemModel.cs - for parse json from API  - in Models folder.

-index.cshtml - the view page - in Views -> Home folders
+index.cshtml - the view page - in Views -> Home folders.

-Main.html , Bookmark.html - template of pages - in Html folder
+Main.html , Bookmark.html - template of pages - in Html folder .